 Political support: Through the development of a local housing strategy, cities, towns, and counties can help to engage the public and garner political support by demonstrating needs and defining shared objectives.
-This process may also help to combat community resistance to individual, affordable housing developments as residents may appreciate how proposed developments contribute to the broader objectives laid out in the housing strategy.
+This process may also help to combat community resistance to individual, affordable housing developments as residents may appreciate how proposed developments or rehabilitations contribute to the broader objectives laid out in the housing strategy.

 Predictability: The explicit, programmatic long-term strategies described in local housing strategies can help to ensure consistent budgetary support for a strategy over multiple years and encourage state legislatures and local legislative bodies to take needed actions.